MicrosoftDocs/power-platform/power-platform/guidance/coe/microsoftteams-governance.md

 A weekly cleanup deletes environments that

-- have been created more than **7 days** ago and have no business justification or where the business justification has been rejected by the admin
+- have been created more than **seven days** ago and have no business justification or where the business justification has been rejected by the admin
 - have been created more than **90 days** ago and have no apps or flows in the environment

 > [!NOTE]